Dynamic stall reattachment revisited: Results

 \subsection{Dynamic stall reattachment stages}

 The shear layer dynamics during the stall reattachment stages are summarised in \cref{fig:ftleridges}.
 Here, the shear layer is represented by the most prominent ridge in the negative finite-time Lyapunov exponent (nFTLE) field.
 The nFTLE ridges are colour-coded by time to highlight their temporal behaviour.
 Based on the observed differences in the shear layer shape and dynamics during flow reattachment, we distinguish three stages in the flow reattachment process and combine the ridges observed during the three stages in separate plots (\cref{fig:ftleridges}a-c).
-The evolution of the nFTLE ridges is further quantified by the local angle near the leading edge between the ridge and the airfoil chord $\beta$ (\cref{fig:ftleridges}d,e) and the angle between the ridge and the incoming flow $\gamma = \beta-\alpha$ (\cref{fig:ftleridges}d,f).
+The evolution of the nFTLE ridges is further quantified by the local angle near the leading edge between the most upstream part of the ridge that is detached from the airfoil surface and the airfoil chord, $\beta$ (\cref{fig:ftleridges}d,e), and the angle between the ridge and the incoming flow, $\gamma = \beta-\alpha$ (\cref{fig:ftleridges}d,f).
+The virtual intersection of the ridge and the chord moves downstream along the chord when the reattachment progresses.
 The shaded areas in \cref{fig:ftleridges}e,f correspond to the three reattachment stages.

 When the angle of attack first drops below the critical stall angle, the flow remains fully separated and the separated region is bound by a shear layer with small oscillations around a virtual straight line.
-Due to the dynamic pitching motion, there is a delay in the reaction of the flow to start reattaching similar to the reaction delay observed for stall onset.
+Due to the unsteadiness of the pitching motion, there is a delay in the reaction of the flow to start reattaching similar to the reaction delay observed for stall onset.
 We call this stage the \textit{reaction delay} stage.

-During the reaction delay stage, the shear layer angle with respect to the incoming flow ($\gamma= \beta - \alpha$) remains at the approximately constant value $\approx\ang{20}$ throughout the entire stage.
-As the angle of attack decreases, the shear layer angle with respect to the airfoil chord ($\beta$) decreases at the same rate as the angle of attack, bringing the shear layer closer to the airfoil surface.
+During the reaction delay stage, the flow remains fully separated, but the shear layer angle with respect to the airfoil chord ($\beta$) decreases, bringing the shear layer closer to the airfoil surface.
 The increased proximity of the shear layer might support the initiation of flow reattachment and the transition to the second stage.
+The shear layer angle with respect to the airfoil chord decrease at the same rate as the angle of attack, such that the shear layer angle with respect to the incoming flow ($\gamma= \beta - \alpha$) remains at the approximately constant value of $\ang{20}$ throughout the entire stage.

 The reaction delay stage ends and the second stage begins when the actual stall recovery is initiated.
 The initiation of stall recovery in the flow field is identified by the local change in curvature of the shear layer near the leading edge (\cref{fig:flowpanel}b).
 This moment corresponds to a local maximum of the lift deficit due to stall (point b in \cref{fig:flowpanel}).
 During this second stage, the front part of the shear layer progressively bends down, and its downstream part pushes the fully separated flow towards the trailing edge, visually resembling a whip wave convecting downstream.
 During this part of the process, the flow field and the forces undergo the most important changes.
 We call this stage the \textit{wave propagation} stage.